tedbyron/dotfiles/README.md

 ```
 [rebuild]
-switch flake=host *opts='' # Build and activate a specified flake or the host flake
+switch *opts         # Build and activate the host flake
-boot flake=host *opts=''   # Build a specified flake or the host flake, and make it the boot default
+boot *opts           # Build the host flake, and make it the boot default
-test flake=host *opts=''   # Build and activate a specified flake or the host flake, and revert on boot
+test *opts           # Build and activate the host flake, and revert on boot
-build flake=host *opts=''  # Build a specified flake or the host flake
+build *opts          # Build the host flake

+[history]
 rollback             # Rollback to the previous generation

-[history]
 history limit='10'   # List available generations
 h limit='10'         # alias for `history`
 wipe-history days    # Delete generations older than input days

 [util]
 check                # Run all flake checks
 c                    # alias for `check`
 format               # Format all files
 f                    # alias for `format`
 repl                 # Start a nix REPL with nixpkgs loaded
 index                # Update the nixpkgs index
 search pattern *args # Search for top-level packages and package outputs
 s pattern *args      # alias for `search`
 update *args         # Update flake lockfile for all or specified inputs
 u *args              # alias for `update`
 ```

 ## MacOS